ye-ses/alx-system_engineering-devops/0x02-shell_redirections/README.md

 updated readme file and added cwd state file the 9th file duplicates the last line of the file adding the 10th file to the directory
+11th file counts directories in the current folder